kylebarrow/chibi/README.md

 Think it's OK to serve up 30KB of framework over 3G just to manipulate a couple of DOM elements?
 Of course you don't because that's an asshat move and you're no asshat.
 You'll probably instead use a couple of lines of vanilla JavaScript, perhaps a little CSS `:active` with transitions, all while riding a unicorn bareback through a double rainbow, no hands.

-Because you understand we are all born with a finite number of keystrokes, you've probably also created snippets in your favorite text editor of your most used vanilla JavaScript.
-Chibi takes some of my snippets, melts them down and mixes  them with optimization rainbows to create a really light micro-framework.
+Working on something a wee bit more complex?
+Unlike grown-up, fat frameworks, Chibi focuses on just the essentials, melted down and mixed with optimization rainbows to create a really light micro-framework that allows you to do awesome things, asshatory free.

-### The sweet, juicy bits ###
+### The sweet, juicy bits

 * Chibi is really tiny: 5KB minified, 2KB gzipped, small enough to stick inline on single page web apps, saving an extra HTTP request.
 * Supports modern desktop and mobile browsers including Chrome, Internet Explorer, Firefox, Opera and Safari (see Browser Support below).
 * Supports creaky old browsers like IE6.